sean6369/tp/docs/DeveloperGuide.md

 4. **Load sample data:**
    Copy and paste the following commands to populate the application with sample data:
+   (no need to copy paste one at a time)
    ```
    create-project "CS2113T Project"
    create-project "Internship Hunt"